darwinia-network/docs/docs/msgport/interfaces.md

-# **IMessagePort**
+# Msgport Interfaces

+## IMessagePort

-The **`IMessagePort`** interface within the Msgport is crafted to simplify the complexities of underlying cross-chain messaging protocols for dApp developers.
+The `IMessagePort` interface within the Msgport is crafted to simplify the complexities of underlying cross-chain messaging protocols for dApp developers.
 It offers a standardized interface to send cross-chain messages across various messaging protocols.
 The interface includes two critical functions:

 - **`send()`**: Serves as the gateway for users or applications to dispatch cross-chain messages.
 - **`fee()`**: Retrieves the necessary fee information for utilizing the **`send()`** function.